-You may use the Connection Assistant dialog box to connect to your target with PEmicro's Multilink debug probe.
-It allows you to specify a connection through your parallel port, or through PEmicro's high-speed BDM Lightning PCI card.
-You may also select the CPU type, communications speed, and internal bus frequency.
+You may use this dialog box to connect to your target using one of PEmicro's debugging interface products.
+The dialog allows you to specify the type of PEmicro debugging interface hardware.
+You may also select the CPU type, communications speed, and reset delay.
 If you wish, you may disable the dialog box so that it will appear only on error.